Wattima/articles_without_ar/README.md

 #### Pseudo Code
 class Author
-  def initialize(name)
-    @name = name
-  end

-  def name
-    @name
-  end

-  def articles
+1. Start.Create a class called Author
+2. Add an initialize method that takes one parameter, name
+3. Set an instance variable called name to the name parameter
+4. Add a getter method called name that returns the value of name
+5. Add an instance variable called articles set to an empty array
+6. Add an instance variable called magazines set to an empty array
+7. Add an instance method called add_article that takes two parameters, magazine and title
+8. Create a new Article instance with the author, magazine, and title parameters
+9. Add the Article instance to the articles array of the author 10.Add the magazine to the magazines array of the author
-    # returns an array of Article instances the author has written
+11. Add an instance method called articles that returns the articles array of the author
-  end

-  def magazines
-    # returns a unique array of Magazine instances for which the author has contributed to
+12. Add an instance method called magazines that returns the magazines array of the author
-  end

-  def add_article(magazine, title)
-    # creates a new Article instance and associates it with that author and that magazine
-  end

-  def topic_areas
-    # returns a unique array of strings with the categories of the magazines the author has contributed to
+13. Add an instance method called topic_areas that returns a unique array of strings with the categories of the magazines the author has contributed to.
-  end
-end
+14. end

 ### Magazine